limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ![terry.png](/assets/images/posts/cyberry-walkthrough/cyberry-21.png)

-`awk` can be used to escape to shell like so:
+`awk` can be used to escape to shell like so.
 ```awk
 awk 'BEGIN { system("/bin/sh") }'
 ```